Burence1/gallery/README.md

 {Fortunately, the project has no known bugs}

 ## Technologies Used
-{The Pitching application has been developed using a variety of technologies}
+{Gallerie De Arte has been developed using a variety of technologies}

 * Python
 * Git